 Find services and information for doing business in Saskatchewan.

 Find how the Government of Saskatchewan governs and serves the province.

 Find a government service and access your My Government Online Services account.

 The Government of Saskatchewan governs the issuance of seismic exploration licences and explosive permits to conduct seismic exploration activities.

 In order to conduct, or permit, seismic programs in Saskatchewan, a company requires a Licence to Conduct Seismic Exploration.

 The fee formerly charged for a seismic licence is covered under the Administrative Levy.

 Any person who handles, or supervises someone who handles, explosive material for use in seismic exploration requires an Explosive/Blaster Permit.
 The cost of a five-year explosive permit is $50.00.

-Complete the appropriate application form(s) and submit with applicable fee(s) to the Ministry of the Economy.
+Complete the appropriate application form(s) and submit with applicable fee(s) to the Ministry of Energy and Resources.